 Conversation about Having Racial Conversation Together

-It’s about time we have some conversation about having racial conversation together.
-It is beginning to feel like it is getting harder and harder for us to share honestly about sensitive issues like race, culture and religion, just to name a few.
+It’s about time we have some conversation about having a racial conversation together.
+It is beginning to feel like it is getting harder and harder for us to share honestly about sensitive issues like race, culture, and religion, just to name a few.
 How did we get here?
 In the spirit of making everybody feel safe, have we made everyone feel unsafe?

 Racial Conversation – A Social Experiment